Leaderboard

 Showing content with the highest reputation on 04/09/2013 in all areas

-Hi guys i am not an Inverness Caledonian Thistle fan, but i really admire your team.
+2. Hi guys i am not an Inverness Caledonian Thistle fan, but i really admire your team.
 I'm a Celtic man and i just wanted to come and say how impressed i've been by the ICT squad this season.
 Your team have been fantastic adverts for how teams in Scotland can flourish if they have enough drive and ambition.
 With the budget Terry has been working with and the results he's brought to your club, i think you would all agree it's been a fantastic season for you all :P. Only thing that could have made it sweeter i guess would have been a cup win.
 Anyway i think i've said what i wanted to say.
 I wish your club all the best on the push for second spot and i truly do hope you guys get it, it is definitely a deserved achievement if you guys get there.
-All the best for the future folks. :) Vinnie3 points
+All the best for the future folks. :) Vinnie

 2 points

-What is essential is one league body, a change in the voting system, playoffs and a filtering down of a proportion of TV and sponsorship income.
+6. What is essential is one league body, a change in the voting system, playoffs and a filtering down of a proportion of TV and sponsorship income.
 All that could be achieved without this ludicrous contrived 'middle eight' business.
 If it is such an attractive arrangement why have the only leagues in the world to have experimented with it long since abandoned it ?
 Well done St Mirren and County.
-I hope we have the bottle to follow suit.2 points
+I hope we have the bottle to follow suit.

 1 point